 Another of Fast’s former work associates at the Voice of America, the wartime VOA Czechoslovak Service chief, Adolf Hoffmeister, became the ambassador to France for the Stalinist regime in Prague, although he was later sidelined by the communist authorities and expelled from the Communist Party.

 To his credit, however, Ungar appears to be the only former VOA Director who publicly acknowledged Howard Fast’s role in creating the Voice of America.
-I could find no other references to Fast in any of VOA’s official publications or in books about VOA’s history except one in the recently published book, Cold War Radio: The Russian Broadcasts of the Voice of America and Radio Free Europe/Radio Liberty (Lincoln: Potomac Books, an imprint of the University of Nebraska Press, 2022) [Amazon Link], written by Mark Pomar, a former VOA USSR Division Director and Radio Liberty Russian Service Assistant Director.
+I could find no other references to Fast in any of VOA’s official publications or books about VOA’s history except one in the recently published book, Cold War Radio: The Russian Broadcasts of the Voice of America and Radio Free Europe/Radio Liberty (Lincoln: Potomac Books, an imprint of the University of Nebraska Press, 2022) [Amazon Link], written by Mark Pomar, a former VOA USSR Division Director and Radio Liberty Russian Service Assistant Director.
 Other former Voice of America executives and journalists who wrote about VOA do not mention Howard Fast or the fact that even the pro-Soviet Roosevelt administration felt compelled to refuse to give him a U.S. passport, thus forcing his resignation in 1944 from the Office of War Information and his position as the VOA news director.

 Fast also wrote in Being Red that he censored news to protect Stalin and the Soviet Union.
 What he described as “anti-Soviet or anti-Communist propaganda,” were news of Stalin’s crimes and his earlier alliance with Hitler’s Nazi Germany, which the Roosevelt administration did not want to publicize in order not to upset the Soviet dictator and to keep Russia at war with Germany.